raphg/ssbiost2015/pitfalls.md

-# Fifth Seattle Symposium in Biostatistics: Promises and pitfalls
+# Fifth Seattle Symposium in Biostatistics: Promises and pitfalls of omics experiments
 Raphael Gottardo
 Friday, November 6